Shimul Javeri Kadri

 Her projects include museums, hotels, office and industrial buildings, educational institutions, and bungalows.

 Biography

-Kadri studied architecture in Mumbai at the Academy of Architecture, and Urban Planning at the University of Michigan Ann Arbor.
+Kadri is the youngest of three children and was thirteen years old when she decided she wanted to be an architect.
+Kadri studied architecture in Mumbai at the Academy of Architecture where she graduated in 1985.
+Starting in 1986 she studied urban planning at the University of Michigan Ann Arbor.
+After graduate school, she began her career working for a company in California.
 She set up SJK Architects after she returned to India from the US in 1990.